The Setup

 nvim.cmp

-Integrates with the lsp to actually provide the said completion and snippets feature.
+It integrates with the LSP to actually provide the completion and snippets feature.

 nvim-lint/conform

-Two code cleaniness checkers.
-I’ve always wondered if the LSP could provide linting or not, and they can also do that, but for a linter or formatter, they usually are only run on BufReadPre.
+Two code cleanliness checkers.
+I’ve always wondered if the LSP could provide linting or not, and they can also do that, but for a linter or formatter, they usually are only after write.
 And I do think some LSP servers already send back the displayed diagnostics.
-The merit of these tools then is for either a custom lint/format or non-semantic stuff.
+The merit of these tools, then, is for either a custom lint/format or non-semantic stuff.

 theme: catpuccin

 I am a catpuccin supporter.
 I enjoy obsidian and the dull pastel color palette.
-The dark mode for this website implements the color scheme.
+The dark mode for this website uses the same color scheme.

 lualine/bufferline